 Never accept outbound calls asking for your confidential personal information.
 Be aware that scammers can spoof legitimate phone numbers when conducting outbound calls.

-Only contact Coinbase via the phone number listed on https://help.coinbase.com/en-in or via email on https://help.coinbase.com/en-in/contact-us
+Only contact Coinbase via the phone number or email listed on our Contact Us form

 Never send cryptocurrency to external addresses on behalf of alleged support agents.
 Coinbase staff will never ask you to send cryptocurrency to external addresses.